Saturday, July 26, 2025

 Watching the announcement trailer, I was blown away by the gameplay, graphics and the character designs and stage transitions from Guilty Gear Strive.
 I am shocked that the game is gonna be not 2v2, not 3v3, but a 4v4 tag based fighting game, which broken the boundaries of a tag-based fighter.
 It blew me away with the quality of this game they put into.
 Looking at the reactions, the announcement of a new Marvel fighting game became the hypest of them all that the gameplay trailer was met with widespread positivity.
 This is the first upcoming tag team fighter set to be critically acclaimed and release next year in 2026.
 But it's gonna be only on a Sony console since PlayStation Studios became a part of the project, as well as PC.
 But Sony is planning to remove their console exclusivity wall to follow Microsoft's footsteps, so it might also come to Xbox before release because Xbox players want this game too.
 Usually, we master multiple characters on our team, but in Marvel Tōkon, we can only master one character since the whole team can be in battle simultaneously.

-But days later, Marvel Tōkon will not be the only tag team-based superhero fighting game that is coming out in 2026 because there is another tag based superhero fighting game announced during the Xbox Games Showcase also coming out in 2026 and that is NOT developed by Arc System Works, and that is Invincible VS. This is a 3v3 tag based fighting game based on the critically acclaimed adult animated series on Amazon Prime and the superhero comic book and this marks the first ever M-rated tag team-based fighting game to have an M-rated Marvel vs. Capcom-style combat.
+But days later, Marvel Tōkon will not be the only tag team-based superhero fighting game that is coming out in 2026 because there is another tag based superhero fighting game announced during the Xbox Games Showcase also coming out in 2026, but NOT developed by Arc System Works, and that is Invincible VS. This is a 3v3 tag based fighting game based on the critically acclaimed adult animated series on Amazon Prime and the superhero comic book and this marks the first ever M-rated tag team-based fighting game to have an M-rated Marvel vs. Capcom-style combat.
 The gameplay trailer dropped and the gameplay blew me away that it became very bloody.
 Plus, they have finishing moves that cause mutilation of body parts like Mortal Kombat X's Brutalities, but flashier.

 The gameplay trailer also received widespread positivity, making it the second upcoming tag team-based fighting game to be met with widespread acclaim.
 However, because Invincible VS is the first ever M-rated tag team fighting game to have very bloody violence and strong language, it is only suitable for mature audiences, meaning no children under 17 are allowed to play this game.
 I am personally glad the ESRB was established because it shows parents that the games have mature content in it.